mingdali6717/Ensemble-of-Retrievers/README.md

 ## Config
 we use yaml config file to control the parameters in our framework. you can find them in 'config/'.\

+you can add or modify the module config under "ModuleConfig" to change the basic configuration for the seven basic modules

+'LLMconfig' controls the loading configurations for the models used in this framework.

+'ControlConfig' controls the configuration of different retrievers.

+'ControllerConfig','GeneratorConfig' and 'EvaluatorConfig' controlls what modules to be used.

 ## EoR